 How to use London Buses

-Buses in London are plentiful and best of all, you get to see more of the city.
+Buses in London are plentiful and best of all, if you ride the buses instead of always taking the underground, you get to see more of the city.
 Some visitors to London are a little scared of using the buses, but there’s no need to be wary.

-A great benefit of riding the buses in London is that, apart from the London Cycle Hire Scheme, they’re the cheapest way to travel around London – £4.40 per day or £19.60 per week for unlimited travel for the whole of London.
+Another big benefit of taking the buses in London is that, apart from the London Cycle Hire Scheme, it’s the cheapest way to travel around London – £4.40 per day or £20.20 per week for unlimited travel for the whole of London.

 London bus times